DanielBucceri/assignment_app_2/Feedback-Log.md

 Request Review: Once fixes are made, the branch moves to "Request Review" for final verification.
 Final Check: The reviewer does a final check.
 If approved, the branch is merged and moved to "Done".
-If additional changes are required, the branch moves back to "Reviewed" with comments.
+If additional changes are required, the branch moves back to "Reviewed" with comment